active-group/reacl-c/doc/intro.md

 tree.
 The subscription definition must make sure that the `deliver!` function is not called again, after the stop function has been called.

-There are also primitive items that can be used to attach asynchronous sources of events or data (`c/with-async-return` and variants of it), but they are more difficult to use, as you must take care that they stop emitting events when the receiving item is removed from the item tree.
+There are also more primitive items that can be used to attach asynchronous sources of events or data (`c/with-async-return` and variants of it), but they are more difficult to use, as you must take care that they stop emitting events when the receiving item is removed from the item tree.
+Subscription items are the most convenient way.

 ### External control